bradodd/SRTE-Lab/task6/task6.md

  commit
 end
 ```

-Now that the policy is established lets confirm the new path
+Now that the policy is deployed, lets confirm the new path

 <img src="../images/t6s9.png" width=768>